Git is a Distributed Version Control System (DVCS).

 git fetch silverpeas master git rebase FETCH_HEAD

-<?xml version="1.0" encoding="UTF-8"?> <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://maven.apache.org/SETTINGS/1.0.0 http://maven.apache.org/xsd/settings-1.0.0.xsd"> <mirrors> <mirror> <id>silverpeas</id> <mirrorOf>*</mirrorOf> <url>http://www.silverpeas.org/nexus/content/groups/silverpeas/</url> </mirror> </mirrors> </settings>
+<?xml version="1.0" encoding="UTF-8"?> <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://maven.apache.org/SETTINGS/1.0.0 https://maven.apache.org/xsd/settings-1.0.0.xsd"> <mirrors> <mirror> <id>silverpeas</id> <mirrorOf>*</mirrorOf> <url>https://www.silverpeas.org/nexus/content/groups/silverpeas/</url> </mirror> </mirrors> </settings>

 Once done, you are ready to build the project: